becem-gharbi/nuxt-naiveui/README.md

 ### Theme customization

 Use `NaiveConfig` component in `app.vue` and set `themeConfig` property, alternatively set `themeConfig` in the module options.
-The compiled themeConfig is shared globally via `useNaiveTheme` composable.
+The common theme is shared globally via `useThemeVars` composable.

 ```javascript
 <template>